-- Overview of Fieldwork: UNC-Chapel Hill Occupational Science curriculum design includes developmentally sequenced fieldwork experiences throughout the two year course of study.
+- Our curriculum in occupational therapy includes developmentally sequenced fieldwork experiences throughout the two year course of study.
 These fieldwork experiences are part of the curriculum beginning with observational fieldwork the first month the students are on campus.
-The first Fieldwork II experience occurs in the middle of the two year program, giving students in-depth OT experiences to draw upon throughout the second year of coursework.
-Fieldwork is an integrated and essential part of the UNC curriculum.
+The first fieldwork II experience occurs in the fall of the second year, giving students in-depth occupational therapy experiences to draw upon in the final semester of coursework.
+The second fieldwork II is in the summer after the second year of the program.

-- UNC Curriculum Themes in Fieldwork: As an illustration of the linkage between curriculum and fieldwork, please refer to the table that describes evidence of UNC curriculum themes in the fieldwork sites.
-Over the course of the academic program, students are exposed to all curriculum themes in fieldwork experiences.
+- Over the course of the academic program, students are exposed to all curriculum themes in fieldwork experiences.

 Fieldwork II Resources: